A Brief History of Home Security

 Choose Storage Wisely

 Your video camera is pretty useless if you don’t have a way to save or record what it captures.
-Local storage is great, as long as you have enough capacity on the storage device.
-Cloud storage might be a better option, but depending upon the related fees, you might have to offload footage quickly in order to have more storage space in your account.
-Do the math before you buy.
+Local storage is great, as long as you have enough capacity on the storage device (SD-card).
+Cloud storage might be a better option.
+You may want to consider either a 7-Day or 30-Day subscription.
+These plans will provide you access to your videos, independent of storage space, at any time within your subscription plan time.